-A twist of a dial and the radio crackles on, igniting a couple’s memories of who they once were and how they used to be, drawing them into an ancient past that speaks to their present and holds the keys to their future.
+A door bell rings and the radio crackles on, igniting the visions and memories of a woman drawn to an ancient past, that speaks to her present and holds the keys to her future.

 How the project came to be:

 The show started as a commission by the British Museum – they had asked for a 25 minute piece to fit into their Creative Responses To Troy event as part of their Troy Exhibition.
 So in April 2019 we set about brainstorming ideas around The Illiad and settled upon the very human story of Hector and Andromache.